jkrahl/discounts/README.md

 * [AWS Educate](https://aws.amazon.com/es/education/awseducate/): credits to access AWS services for free.
 Free labs on services such as EC2, S3, and others

-* [Microsoft Education](https://www.microsoft.com/en-in/education/students): Free Micrsoft Office 365 and other discounts on MS products
+* [Microsoft Education](https://www.microsoft.com/en-in/education/students): Free Microsoft Office 365 and other discounts on MS products

 * [Amazon Prime Student](https://www.amazon.com/Amazon-Student/b?node=668781011): a six-month trial that includes Free Two-Day Shipping, unlimited streaming of Amazon Prime movies and TV shows, unlimited photo storage with Amazon Prime Photos, 20% off pre-order and new release video games, exclusive deals and savings, and more!
 50% off after the six-month trial period